-Is Gemini “your” constellation, and you want to know how to see it in the night sky?
-This post can help.
-It offers several ways to find the constellation Gemini, plus gives you some of the sky lore and mythology associated with this constellation.
-Follow the links below for mini-lessons on the constellation Gemini:
+Do you want to know how to see the constellation Gemini in the night sky?
+We offer you several ways to find it, plus gives you some of the mythology associated with this constellation of the heavenly Twins.
+Follow the links below for more about the constellation Gemini:

 When and how can I see the constellation Gemini in the night sky?
 You have lots of months during the year to observe Gemini, which is one of the brighter constellations of the Zodiac.
 The constellation Gemini lights up the early evening sky from January until May, though it’ll set in the west two hours earlier with each passing month.
 As seen from mid-northern latitudes, for example, Gemini stands upright over the western horizon around 5 a.m. local time in early February, 3 a.m. in early March, 1 a.m.
 (2 a.m. daylight saving time) in early April and 11 p.m. (midnight daylight saving time) in early May.